dmelo/mitchjacksontech.github.io/_posts/2017-03-01-Python-Flask-Centos7.md

 title: Flask deployment antics with CentOS7
 ---

+NOTE!
+This was a waste of time... if this topic interests you, look to my next post /NOTE!

 No better time to start a github blog than while waiting for python to compile from source on a new linode instance.

 My first shot at deploying my pet project flask-python app to my production vps was discouraging.